sherfert/GTR/README.md

 =================
 1. Navigate to the folder 'differential-testing-engine'
 2. Run 'node server/server-reducer.js'.
 This creates JSON files with information for each algoritm in 'differential-testing-engine/inconsistentCode/'
+   When prompted by chrome before it launches, hit OK.
+This will take a long time in a VM (calculate multiple hours).
 3. To gather statistics, run 'node util/createStats.js'.
 They will be placed in 'differential-testing-engine/inconsistentCode/stats'